 RESTRICTED STOCK PLAN.
-Our Restricted Stock Plan which was adopted in October 1995 and amended in 2002, reserves, subject to certain adjustments, an aggregate of 150,000 shares of our common stock to be issued upon the grant of restricted stock awards thereunder.
+Our Restricted Stock Plan, which was adopted in October 1995 and amended in 2002, reserves, subject to certain adjustments, an aggregate of 150,000 shares of our common stock to be issued upon the grant of restricted stock awards thereunder.
 Under the terms of the Restricted Stock Plan, our Compensation and Succession Committee may grant to our employees restricted stock awards to purchase shares of common stock at a purchase price of not less than \$.01 per share.
-Shares of common stock issued under the Restricted Stock Plan are subject to certain transfer restrictions and, subject to certain exceptions, must be forfeited if the grantee's employment with us is terminated at any time prior to the date the transfer restrictions have lapsed.
-Grantees who remain continuously employed with us become vested in their shares five years after the date of the grant, or earlier upon death, disability, retirement or other special circumstances.
+Shares of common stock issued under the Restricted Stock Plan are subject to certain transfer restrictions and, subject to certain exceptions, must be forfeited if the grantee's employment with us is terminated at any time prior to the date the transfer restrictions have lapsed. $\hbox{\it Grantees who remain continuously} \quad \hbox{\it employed with us become vested in their shares } \\$ five years after the date of the grant, or earlier upon death, disability, retirement or other special circumstances.
 The restrictions on any such stock awards automatically lapse in the event of certain extraordinary transactions, including a change in our control.
-In fiscal 2004, we did not award any shares of our common stock under the Restricted Stock Plan.
+In fiscal 2005, we did not award any shares of our common stock under the Restricted Stock Plan.

-CORPORATE INCENTIVE PLAN.
-In July 2001, we adopted our Incentive Plan and our Incentive Plan Addendum to replace our previous plan.
-Most of our employees are eligible to participate in the Incentive Plan.
-Under the Incentive Plan, for each fiscal year, each participant is assigned a participation percentage by our management.
-The actual bonus to be paid to a participant will be equal to his participation percentage times his base compensation, multiplied by a factor, which is the annual budgeted target percentage determined by the Board of Directors plus or minus two times the percentage difference between our actual pretax income and budgeted pretax income for the applicable quarter or year.
-The bonus is computed and paid quarterly at 75% of the calculated amount for each of the first three quarters.
-The Incentive Plan was suspended for fiscal 2004 and, as a result, no bonuses were paid in fiscal 2004 thereunder.
+MANAGEMENT VARIABLE COMPENSATION PLAN.
+Effective April 1, 2004, we adopted our Management Variable Compensation Plan.
+Our executive officers and certain of our managers are eligible to participate in the Management Variable Compensation Plan.
+Under the Management Variable Compensation Plan, for each fiscal year, each executive officer is assigned a participation percentage by our Board of Directors.
+The actual bonus to be paid to a participant will be equal to his participation percentage times his base compensation, multiplied by a factor, which is the annual budgeted target percentage determined by the Board of Directors based on the achievement of pre-designated EBITDA levels and debt repayment.
+The bonus is computed and paid annually.
+Bonuses were paid under this plan for fiscal 2005 to Messrs.
+Tevens, Friedl and Librock, Ms. Howard and Mr. Owen in the amounts of \$631,851, \$220,640, \$189,154, \$157,662 and \$155,857, respectively.

 401(K) PLAN.
 We maintain a 401(k) retirement savings plan which covers all of our non-union employees in the U.S., including our executive officers, who have completed at least 90 days of service.
 Eligible participants may contribute up to 30% of their annual compensation (7% for highly compensated employees), subject to an annual limitation as adjusted by the provisions of the Internal Revenue Code.
 Employee contributions are matched by us in an amount equal to 50% of the employee's salary reduction contributions, as such term is defined in the 401(k) Plan.
 Our matching contributions are limited to 3% of the employee's base pay and vest at the rate of 20% per year.
 Commencing May 1, 2003, we suspended our matching contributions.
+Thereafter, on July 1 2004, we reinstated a matching contribution, but only to the limit of 1.5% of the employee's base pay.